 The video begins with the resource officer on his knees but with the Bracey’s arms behind her back.
 Thereupon the officer immediately pulls the student backward over his knee as he stands up and slams her to the ground.
 An audible thud can be heard from Bracey’s head hitting the concrete.
 There she laid motionless as a cacophony of questions, expletives, and statements were shouted: “What the fuck is wrong with you,” “You knocked her out,” and “You can’t do that.”
 The officer, later identified as Deputy Ethan Fournier, proceeds to handcuff the student, and the video ends.

 The Florida Department of Law Enforcement (FDLE) said an investigation into the assault of the teenager by Fournier will be conducted with the aid of videos taken by other students, a Florida sheriff said Wednesday.
 “We are collecting video, witness statements, and relevant information related to the incident,” the officer said.
 The reason for the violent takedown, according to the sheriff, was “to stop the student from fighting another student.”
-However, in a separate tweet on the incident, the poster commented, “This girl was already separated and under control by one of the faculty members when the officer came out of nowhere, picked her up and bodyslammed her headfirst on to the concert.”
+However, in a separate tweet on the incident, the poster commented, “This girl was already separated and under control by one of the faculty members when the officer came out of nowhere, picked her up and bodyslammed her headfirst on to the concrete.”

-Ben Crump, a lawyer who represents the families of those brutalized or killed by police, tweeted the video writing, “This was NOT a ‘minimal amount of force necessary’ as dictated by the Dept’s use of force policy!
+Ben Crump, a lawyer who represents the families of those brutalized or killed by police, tweeted the video, writing, “This was NOT a ‘minimal amount of force necessary’ as dictated by the Dept’s use of force policy!
 We must demand justice!”

 When questioned if the officer had any issues prior to the high school incident, Lopez, without elaborating, responded that Fournier “does not have any previous record of misconduct, other than minor property damage.”
 When pressed, he waved off the questioner.

 While it is not clear from the short video what led up to the incident, Lopez said the disruption occurred at a school function where “the student was not complying with lawful commands” and “went after” another student.
 Lopez said the situation escalated from there.
-The situation was violently escalated, however, by the Fournier when he, without cause, slammed the student onto the concrete walkway.
+The situation was violently escalated, however, by Fournier when he, without cause, slammed the student onto the concrete walkway.

 Lopez said his office would be capable of handling the investigation, but he turned it over to the FDLE so no one can accuse him of “influence” over the case.
 “Certain situations and certain circumstances call for complete, clear transparency and utmost trust with our citizens,” Lopez said.
 This “transparency” of Lopez’s position was expressed when answering questions raised about the status of the student.
 “From my understanding, the juvenile was fine,” Lopez said, adding that Bracey was medically attended to at the scene and released to her mother.